-Street Art Tours are all rage at the moment in the East End of London with visitors to the area keen to know where to spot the latest street art.
+Street Art Tours are all rage in the East End of London with visitors to the area keen to know where to spot the latest street art.
 Following the breakout success of the likes of Banksy, Stik, ROA and Ben Eine street art is no longer an exclusively urban art.

 Tour Start – Shoreditch High Street Station (London Overground)